Freedom Lane: Constitutional Boulevard

 Harold was fussing over Lee’s bow tie.
 “Don’t strangle me!”
 Lee said.
 “The presentation of my precious begonias isn’t until tonight!”

-“I know,” Harold said, nasally.
+“I know,” Harold said.
 “But I need my little pumpkin looking his best if he’s going to beat that Rose.
 Now change into the slacks I left out for you.
 I have to go make sure Esmerelda is ready.”

 “Why?”
 Lee asked.

-“Because she’s much more polite than that mini thug-in-training that Rose and Helen are raising,” Harold said.
+“Because she’s much more polite than that mini thug-in-training Rose and Helen are raising,” Harold replied.
 “We’ll introduce our little girl to the judges and she’ll melt their hearts.
 We’ll have a better chance than Rose.”

 “But my begonias-”